 I define accidental access as occurring when software is inadvertently installed in a location in which it COULD potentially be accessed by other unintended users.
 In a simple example a copy of Project Professional is installed on a server with the intention of making it accessible to a subset of 25 licensed users.
 However, the entire company of 2,500 users could theoretically access this copy of Project Professional.
 This would mean that all 2,500 users would technically need a license for Project Professional not just the initially assumed 25 users.

 It Gets More Complicated.

-Software licensing models are generally designed by licensing geeks like yours truly and I don’t believe we are trying to entrap you.
+Software licensing models are generally designed by licensing geeks like yours truly and because of that, they get complicated.
 We think we’ve built a licensing model that’s fair for both the consumer and the software vendor and we release it into the market.
 Then a combination of new technology in terms of new ways to deploy/consume coupled with highly technical people breaks the model.
 In the past, technology like terminal services or remote desktop have been highly disruptive to existing licensing models.
 Today licensing models need to contend with virtualization, VDI, Active Directory, and cloud among others.

 What’s the Worst That Could Happen?

 In the past, most software vendors didn’t target accidental access specifically in an audit or a Software Asset Management engagement.
 It may have been brought up as a negotiation tactic but it wasn’t targeted.
 A common tactic we are now seeing is that they approach you and request that you conduct an internal assessment which seems benign on the surface.
 Usually one of the questions in their site survey document asks if you use virtualization technologies in your environment.
 Once you confirm that you have virtual environments they will frequently shift the engagement into a more formal audit.